 Then Jenny retrieved and dusted off the fledgling methods she developed in China.
 After witnessing an instant improvement, Jenny, now fascinated, further developed these methods in the hope of helping as many people as possible, irrespective of age.

 Wanting to devote all her time to these students, she left NSW Education and continued helping pupils with poor reading and spelling competence on a full-time basis.
 Her success was so profound, and she had helped so many learners, that Jenny and her methods gained widespread credibility.
 Upon being interviewed frequently by the media, newspapers, and magazines, Jenny was in great demand and was invited to schools all over NSW.
-She was always delighted when she saw the light in a child's eye after seeing significant progress in spelling and reading.
+It always delighted her when she saw the light in a child's eye after seeing significant progress in spelling and reading.
 It was about this time that Jenny formed the first teachers’ Remedial group in Australia.
 From this group of dedicated teachers, a tutor training program was developed to teach the Jenny Lamond Method.
 It did not take long for over 1,200 individual children and adults to be helped by this method.
-In addition to this learners age group she also offered spelling help for adults.
+In addition to school learners, she also offered spelling help for adults.

 Thanks to her growing reputation, she came to the attention of Paul Whiting (PhD) from the Faculty of Education, University of Sydney, who at the time was in charge of the Dyslexic unit.
 Dr Whiting wrote: